Pre-Requisites for Monitoring Microsoft Azure (ARM)

 Accounts in any organizational directory and personal Microsoft accounts

-Select this option to target the widest set of customers.
+Use this option to target the widest set of Microsoft identities and to enable multitenancy.

-- Then, select the type of app you are building, Web or Public client (mobile & desktop), and then enter the redirect URl (or reply URL) for your application in the Redirect URl text box.
-For web applications, provide the base URL of your app.
+• Then, enter the redirect URl (or reply URL) for your application in the Redirect URl text box (see Figure 309).
+Typically, you need to provide the base URL of your app.
 For example, http://localhost:31544 might be the URL for a web app running on your local machine.
 Users would use this URL to sign in to a web client application.
-For public client applications, provide the URL used by Azure AD to return token responses.
+For public client applications, provide the URL used by Microsoft Entra to return token responses.
 Enter a value specific to your application, such as https://DocApp.com//auth.

-Clicking the Register button in Figure 268 will create the Web Application.
-Then, the Overview page of the created application will appear as shown in Figure 269.
+6. Clicking the Register button in Figure 309 will create the Application.
+Then, Figure 310 will appear displaying the Essentials related to the new Application.

-From the Overview page, you can obtain the Application ID and Directory ID (see Figure 4).
-Copy the Application ID and the Directory ID and paste them against the Client ID and TENANT ID text boxes while configuring the tests associated with Microsoft Azure that is to be monitored.
+7. From the Essentials, you can obtain the Application ID and Directory ID (see Figure 310).
+Copy the Application ID and the Directory ID and paste them against the Client ID and TENANT ID text boxes while configuring eG tests for the target Azure component.

 Obtaining the Client Secret

-For the eG agent to obtain metrics from the target Microsoft Azure, it is necessary to provide the client secret associated with the created Web Application.
-For this, click on the Certificates & secrets option under the Manage node as shown in Figure 269.
-This will invoke Figure 270.
+For the eG agent to obtain metrics from the target Microsoft Azure component, it is necessary to provide the client secret associated with the registered Application.
+For this, click on the Certificates & secrets option in the left pane of Figure 310.
+This will invoke Figure 311.

-Clicking on the New client secret button in Figure 270 will invoke Figure 271.
-Specify the description of the client secret in the Description text box and choose an expiry period from the Expires section as shown in Figure 271.
+Clicking on the New client secret button in the right panel of Figure 311 will invoke Figure 312.
+Specify the description of the client secret in the Description text box and choose an expiry period from the Expires section as shown in Figure 312.

-Figure 272 : Generating the client secret value for the web application
+Figure 313 : Generating the client secret value for the application

 Note that the Value will disappear once you leave this page, so make sure that you copy the new client secret value in the clipboard by clicking the icon.
 Otherwise, you may need to generate a new client secret value.
 The client secret value has to be specified against the Client password field in the test configuration page.